mendixlabs/app-services-components/README.md

     -   Add a Call to a mircroflow after the JS action and call the `Delete` microflow .

         -   This microflow will delete the object.
-Pass the retrun object from the Js function into this microflow call.
+Pass the return object from the Js function into this microflow call.

         -   Inside the delete microflow configure it to delete the passed down parameter and make sure to check the `refresh client` option.